annmcnamara/web-scraping-challenge/README.md

 To submit your work to BootCampSpot, create a new GitHub repository and upload the following:

 1. The Jupyter Notebook containing the scraping code used.
+    * Note in there are five separate notebooks in the directory *Individual* that contain individual scrapings

-2. Screenshots of your final application.
+2. Screenshots of the final application are shown above

-3. Submit the link to your new repository to BootCampSpot.
+3. The link to this repository has been submitted BootCampSpot.

-## Hints
+## Additional

-* Use Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.
+* Splinter was used to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.
-* Use Pymongo for CRUD applications for your database.
-For this homework, you can simply overwrite the existing document each time the `/scrape` url is visited and new data is obtained.
+* Pymongo was used for CRUD applications for your database.
+For this project, the existing document is overwritten each time the `/scrape` url is visited and new data is obtained.
-* Use Bootstrap to structure your HTML template.
+* Bootstrap was used to structure your HTML template.

 ### Copyright